 Monitoring includes reviewing the parent/guardian consent form, knowing that the meeting or training session is occurring, knowing the approximate planned duration of the meeting or training session, and dropping in on the meeting or training session.

-2. Parent Training

-Parents/guardians receive the U.S. Center for SafeSport's education and training on child abuse prevention before providing consent for their Minor Athlete to have a meeting or training session with an Adult Participant subject to these policies.
-U.S. Center for SafeSport: 2022 Minor Athlete Abuse Prevention Policies the following Athletic Training Modalities, Massages, and Rubdown policy
+2. Parent Training Parents/guardians receive the U.S. Center for SafeSport's education and training on child abuse prevention before providing consent for their Minor Athlete to have a meeting or training session with an Adult Participant subject to these policies.
+U.S. Center for SafeSport: 2022 Minor Athlete Abuse Prevention Policies ATHLETIC TRAINING MODALITIES, MASSAGES, AND RUBDOWNS USA Volleyball, RVAs and USAV member clubs, as well as all Adult Participants, shall comply with the following Athletic Training Modalities, Massages, and Rubdown policy A. Mandatory Components 1.
+Athletic training modality, massage, or rubdown All In-Program athletic training modalities, massages, or rubdowns of a Minor Athlete must: